curtispmartin/Omics/README.md

 - `run_sea()` ...
 - `analyze()` ... should probably rename this to something more specific.

-## `analysis.py`
-The start of a module for analyzing enrichment data generated from `omics.py` via PANTHER.
-Very much a work in progress.
-Will integrate into module as code develops.

 ## Exp
 Contains json files w script parameters for each experiment.